qyaozh/Keng/cran-comments.md

-`assess_coa()` has been added to assess course objective achievement in Outcome-Based Education.
+The bug of length(...) has been fixed.